The Exodus is simply the single biggest event that should have clear evidence.

-After 200 years of digging around the Sinai, no trace of a large migration have been found.
+After 200 years of digging around the Sinai, no trace of any significant migration have been found.
 No pottery, broken wheels, two million graves, etc.

 If the jews are slaves for untold years in Egypt, parts of their language and culture would be found within Egyptian language and culture.
 Historians have found no trace of Hebrew culture within Egyptian culture.

 Does the bible even mention the Pyramids or the Sphinx?

 We can safely conclude that the story of Moses is just that, a nice fictional story.
 The implications are the Torah was all made up from start to finish.

 Believing in the Exodus implies you believe that